How to get the best price on a car

 If you’re not happy with the deal, walk away – you’ll probably find a better price elsewhere.

-If the salesman doesn’t get close to your desired price, consider going back to the broker you got your original quote from – after all, they will only be putting you in contact with another official dealer to complete the deal.
+If the salesperson doesn’t get close to your desired price, consider going back to the broker you got your original quote from – after all, they will only be putting you in contact with another official dealer to complete the deal.